enzo-project/enzo-dev/doc/manual/source/tutorials/RunTestProblem.rst

 How to run an Enzo test problem
 ===============================

-`TOC? </wiki/TOC>`_

 Enzo comes with a set of pre-written parameter files which are used to test Enzo.
 This is useful when migrating to a new machine with different compilers, or when new versions of compilers and libraries are introduced.
 Also, all the test problems should run to completion, which is generally not a guarantee!

-At the top of each enzo parameter file is a line like ProblemType = 23, which tells enzo the type of problem.
-You can see how this affects enzo by inspecting src/enzo/InitializeNew.C.
+At the top of each enzo parameter file is a line like ``ProblemType = 23``, which tells enzo the type of problem.
+You can see how this affects enzo by inspecting ``src/enzo/InitializeNew.C``.
 In this example, this gets called:

 ::